-Brandi joined Hobart and William Smith in 1999 and is responsible for strategic leadership and management of the Salisbury Center for Career Services & Professional Development.
+Brandi joined Hobart and William Smith in 1999 and is responsible for strategic leadership and management of the Salisbury Center for Career, Professional and Experiential Education.
 In addition to overseeing student career development programs, Brandi enjoys helping students to explore career options and engaging with alumni, alumnae and parents.
 She works with students in all career fields and with those interested in applying to graduate school.
 Brandi graduated from Johnson & Wales University with a master's degree in teaching and bachelor's degree in marketing.

 Scott MacPhail, Ph.D.

 Associate Director of Health Professions Counseling and Fellowship Advising

 Dr. MacPhail advises students interested in careers in the health professions and students applying to nationally competitive fellowships.
 Prior to joining HWS, Scott was an academic advisor at the University of Rochester specializing in health professions advising.
 Scott holds a Doctor of Philosophy degree in English from Indiana University – Bloomington, a master of fine arts degree in creative writing from the University of Idaho, a master's degree in English from State University of New York at Stonybrook, and a bachelor's degree in English from the University of Chicago.

 Briana works to identify internship and job opportunities for which students can apply in the “non-profit” sector.
 In talking with alums, parents, and employers, she is able to develop opportunities in various fields such as public service and government, creative arts and design, education, social justice and advocacy, and the sciences.
 Through on campus information sessions, as well as off-campus career trips, Briana is able to give students real life examples of what different careers look like.
 On campus, she works with students to achieve their short term and long term career goals.
 Briana is a 2015 alumna of William Smith College.